MV-Adapter: Multimodal Video Transfer Learning for Video Text Retrieval: Experiment Setup

 \subsection{Implementation Detail}

 We adopt CLIP (ViT-B/16) \cite{CLIP} as the backbone of our model by default and ablate using CLIP (ViT-L/14) to validate the scalability of MV-Adapter.
 The parameters of adapter are optimized by Adam, while the learning rate is 5e-6.
 For MSR-VTT, MSVD, and LSMDC datasets, the max lengths of frames and words in captions are 12 and 32, and we train the module for 5 epochs.
 For ActivityNet and DiDemo datasets, we set the lengths of video and caption to 32 and 64 respectively as they are longer and use 15 epochs.
-The batch size is 128 by default and 32 for experiments using ViT-L/14 and ActivityNet/DiDemo due to GPU memory limit.
+The batch size is 128 by default and 64 for Didemo and ActivityNet due to GPU memory limit.
 Following \cite{c4c}, we extract 1 frame per second from the videos and select the frames uniformly when the number of frames is larger than the max length.
-The shape of shared weight is set as $16\times 8$.
-The shrinkage factor $\sigma$ and $s$ are set as 4, 0.1.
-And we set the minum limit of $\tau$ to 20.
+The middle dimension of MV-Adapter is 64, and the shrinkage factor $\sigma$ and $s$ are set as 4, 0.1.